 the name that can be given is not the absolute name.

 Nameless it is the source of heaven and earth;

 named it is the mother of all things

 The diagram to the right represents the Daoist creation concept, from the top;

 The empty circle = Wu Ji: Pre Celestial existence.
 This is before differentiation takes place.
 The circle with black and white sections = Taiji: Post Celestial existence (note thisis an earlier version of the more common two 'fish' Tai Chi sybol used today).
 This is the first stage of differentiation.
 The black represents Yin 陰 and the white represents Yang 昜 all things manifest can be classified into Yin or Yang.
 Yin is analogous with; earth, dark, female, soft etc. Yang is analogous with; heaven, light, male, hard etc. Yin and Yang within Taiji are not separate but merely different manifestations of one unified energy.

-The next level illustrates further differentiation into five elements = Wuxing 五行.
-It should be remembered that just as Yin and Yang are still part of a single whole the same is true of the five phases.
-This is why the translation into 'element' rather than the often used 'phase' is more correct.
+The next level illustrates further differentiation into Five Phases = Wuxing 五行.
+It should be remembered that just as Yin and Yang are a part of a single whole the same is true of the five phases.
+This is why the translation into 'Phase' rather than the often used 'Element' is more correct.